aleascript/resonance/index.md

 ### Explore the implementation

-**Resonance: Glorantha** is the proof of concept and the detailed implementation of the framework.
+**Glorantha Perspectives** is the proof of concept and the detailed implementation of the framework.

 [Read the Glorantha Perspectives SRD →](https://aleascript.github.io/glorantha-perspectives/content/fr/srd/glorantha-perspectives-fr.pdf)